Mike Kreidler: Political career

 Following his re-election defeat to Congress in 1994, he was appointed to the Northwest Power Planning Council in 1995 by Washington Governor Mike Lowry and subsequently re-appointed by Governor Gary Locke.
 He served on the NWPPC until 1998 when he was appointed Regional Director for the United States Department of Health and Human Services's Region 10 office in Seattle, Washington, serving in that post until 2000, when he resigned in order to seek election to the office of Washington State Insurance Commissioner.

 Kreidler is Washington's eighth insurance commissioner.
 He was first elected as insurance commissioner in 2000.
-He was re-elected to a sixth term in 2020.
+He was re-elected to a sixth term in 2020, winning 65% of the vote, the best performance for a statewide Democrat in that election cycle.

 He retired as a lieutenant colonel from the Army Reserves with 20 years of service.

 Health care

 Kreidler has focused on health reform most of his career and worked to implement the Affordable Care Act in Washington state.
 He was the first insurance commissioner to reject President Obama's proposal to give insurers another year to sell pre-Affordable Care Act plans and testified before Congress on the law's impact on Washington state.

 He has opposed efforts by the Trump administration to dismantle the Affordable Care Act, including coverage for pre-existing conditions and limiting the sale of short-term medical plans.